The Extinction Collection

 Eleanor Lakelin

-Eleanor’s work is exhibited internationally and is part of prestigious private and public collections, including the V&A – Victoria & Albert Museum, London; MAD – Museum of Arts & Design, New York; the Museum of London, The National Museum, Norway; LOEWE Foundation, Madrid and the Mint Museum of Craft and Design.
+Lakelin’s work is exhibited internationally and is part of private and public collections, including the V&A – Victoria & Albert Museum, London; MAD – Museum of Arts & Design, New York; the Museum of London, The National Museum, Norway and the LOEWE Foundation, Madrid.

 Julian Stair OBE

 Julian Stair is one of the UK’s leading potters.
 He studied at Camberwell School of Art and the RCA.
-He has exhibited internationally since 1982 and has work in over 30 public collections including the V&A Museum, British Museum, American Museum of Art & Design, New York, Mashiko Museum of Ceramic Art, Japan, Museum Boijmans van Beuningen, Rotterdam, Kolumba Museum, Cologne, Grassi Museum, Leipzig, Fitzwilliam Museum, Cambridge.
+He has exhibited internationally since 1982 and has work in over 30 public collections including the V&A Museum, British Museum, American Museum of Art & Design, New York and The Fitzwilliam Museum, Cambridge.
 Recent solo exhibitions include Art, Death and the Afterlife, (Sainsbury Centre, Norwich 2023).

 He is a leading historian of English studio ceramics.
 He completed a PhD at the RCA in 2002 researching the critical origins of English studio pottery and has written extensively.
 Julian’s essays have been published by Routledge, Bloomsbury, the Courtauld Institute, Tate Gallery and the Yale Center for British Art.
 He was awarded an OBE in 2022 for his services to ceramics.